 Hagkaup probably comes closest to being a hypermarket like you can find in many countries around us.
 It offers everything from food to cosmetics and home appliances.
 It’s also one of the best places to buy lopi if you can’t go to the Álafoss outlet or run out of lopi in the middle of the night since some of their stores are open 24/7.
 Food is expensive-ish – other things are mid-range.

 When you leave Reykjavík you will notice that you will see more and more supermarkets that start with the word Samkaup (either Samkaup Úrval or Samkaup Strax) and less and less of the bigger budget supermarkets like Bónus and Krónan.
-They are considerably more expensive than the bigger stores and out of the two, Samkaup Úrval has more variety and shorter opening hours.
+They are considerably more expensive than the bigger stores and out of the two, Samkaup Úrval has more selection.

-Samkaup Strax is Samkaup Úrval’s little sister and offers fewer items and longer opening hours.
-Both stores are a part of the same company that owns Nettó and Kaskó and it’s probably somewhere in between in prices.
+Samkaup Strax is Samkaup Úrval’s little sister.
+Both stores are a part of the same company that also owns Nettó, Krambúð and Kjörbúðin and it’s probably somewhere in between in prices.
 Most people that live in towns that only offer these stores will drive to a bigger supermarket to do their bulk purchase because it’s that much more cheaper.

 I have to admit that I’ve never been into a Kjarval store and know very little about them.
 So little, in fact, that I almost forgot them on this list.
 They are only in the south of the country and on their website they say they focus on products from the area and keeping the prices down.
-They are also the only store out of all of the ones mentioned in this post that has their website in English also.
+They were also the first store out of all of the ones mentioned in this post to have their website also in English, but now some others have followed their lead.

 Melabúðin, Sunnubúðin, Pétursbúð and Kjötborg are all reminders of a different time when little corner shops were owned by people and not corporations.
 They all have their unique charm, personal service and above average prices but it doesn’t matter because you feel like you are supporting an endangered specie.
 Somebody made a marvelous little documentary about Kjötborg that you should definitely check out.